determined-ai/determined/docs/manage/config-policies.rst

       Cluster Config Policy

-      To set configuration policies at the cluster level, follow these steps:
+      To set configuration policies at the cluster level:

       #.
 Sign in to the Determined WebUI as a cluster administrator.
       #.
 Navigate to **Config Policies**.